-Find past papers and mark schemes, and specimen papers for new courses, on our website at aqa.org.uk/pastpapers
+Find past papers and mark schemes, and specimen papers for new courses, on our website at aga.org.uk/pastpapers

-This specification is designed to be taken over two years.
+This specification is designed to be taken over one or two years.

 This is a linear qualification.
 In order to achieve the award, students must complete all assessments at the end of the course and in the same series.